openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-The following expression is used to create and launch a coroutine:
+The following expression is used to create and launch a coroutine based on function or method call or lambda expression:

 .. code-block:: typescript
    :linenos:

-      launchExpression: 'launch' expression;
+      launchExpression:

-A :index:`compile-time error` occurs if that expression is not a *function call expression* (see :ref:`Function Call Expression`) or is not a method call one (see :ref:`Method Call Expression`).
+        'launch' functionCallExpression|methodCallExpression|lambdaExpression;

 .. code-block:: typescript
    :linenos: